signalfx/apmworkshop/apm/k8s/README.md

 `helm get values signalfx-agent`

-#### K8S Step 3: Deploy the containerized instrumented Python examples
+#### K8S Step 3: Deploy the dockerized versions of python flask, python requests, and OpenTelemetry Java OKHTTP pods

-Deploy the flask-server:
+Deploy the flask-server pod:
 `source deploy-flask.sh`

+Deploy the python requests pod:
 `source deploy-python-requests.sh`

+Deploy the Java OKHTTP requests pod:

+Change to the java example directory:
+`~/apmworkshop/apm/k8s/java`

+Deploy the OpenTelemetry Java OKHTTP Pod:
+`source ./java-otel/deploy-java-requests.sh`

 #### K8S Step 4: Study the results

-The APM Dashboard will show the instrumented Python-Requests Client posting to the Flask Server.
+The APM Dashboard will show the instrumented Python-Requests and OpenTelemetry Java OKHTTP clients posting to the Flask Server.
 Make sure you select the ENVIRONMENT to monitor on the selector next to `Troubleshooting` i.e. in image below you can see `sfx-workshop` is selected.

 <img src="../../../assets/vlcsnap-00007.png"/>

 #### K8S Step 5: Study the `deployment.yaml` files

-Spans need to be send to the SmartAgent which is running in its own pod- the `deployment.yaml` files will demonstrate this.
+Spans need to be send to the SmartAgent which is running in its own pod- the deployment yaml files will demonstrate this:
+`~/apmworkshop/apm/k8s/java/java-otel/java-requests-pod.yaml`
+`~/apmworkshop/apm/k8s/python/flask-deployment.yaml`
+`~/apmworkshop/apm/k8s/python/python-requests-pod.yaml`

-Normally we use `SIGNALFX_ENDPOINT_URL` pointing to `localhost` on a single host application where the SmartAgent is running.
+Normally we use an environment variable pointing to `localhost` on a single host application where the SmartAgent is running.

 In k8s we have separate pods in a cluster for apps and the SmartAgent.
 The SmartAgent pod is running with <ins>node wide visibility</ins>, so to tell each application pod where to send spans, we use this: